 Collesano Sicily

 Collesano is an ancient village first settled by Arabs in the 10th century BC.
-The ancient name of the village was Qal’at assirat means “a rock on the street”.
-Then in the 12th century the Normans erected a typical feudal castle.
+The original name of the village was Qal’at assirat meaning “a rock on the street”.
+The name Collesano has an uncertain etymology.
+Medieval sources record it as “Golisano” or “Gulisano” which might be the dialect word ulisanise.
+Later Gulisano was translated into “Colle sano” or “sound hill”.

 Collesano’s current population is about 4,000.
 It’s famous for its ceramic artwork, a cheese festival and Mystery Plays, a procession organized every year in Holy Week